Towards Context-Agnostic Learning Using Synthetic Data: Related work

-One approach to learning in the low data regime is few-shot learning, which aims to learn new classes using few samples by leveraging prior information.
+A different paradigm for the low-data regime is few-shot learning.
+In contrast to domain adaptation, the goal of few-shot learning is to generalize to new classes given only a few examples, given the ability to train on large amounts of data containing related classes.
 Early approaches emphasized capturing knowledge in a Bayesian framework \citep{fe2003bayesian}, which was later formulated as Bayesian program learning \citep{lake2015human}.
-Another approach is to learn an embedding for objects where the geometry of the embedding generalizes to unseen classes; new objects can then be classified using methods such as nearest neighbor. meta-learning, or learning to learn, aims to extract higher level meta-concepts which can be applied to learning new classes.
-We refer to \citet{wang2019generalizing} for a comprehensive survey on few-shot learning.
+Another approach based on metric learning is to find a nonlinear embedding for objects where closeness in the geometry of the embedding generalizes to unseen classes \citep{koch2015siamese, snell2017prototypical, sung2018learning, vinyals2016matching}.
+Meta-learning approaches aim to extract higher level concepts which can be applied to learn new classes from a few examples \citep{finn2017model, munkhdalai2017meta, nichol2018first, ravi2016optimization}.
+A conceptually-related method that leverages synthetic training data is learning how to generate new data from a few examples of unseen classes; in contrast to our work, however, these methods still require a large number of samples to learn the synthesizer \citep{schwartz2018deltaencoder, Zhang_2019_ICCV}.
+Finally, some works combine domain adaptation with few-shot learning to learn under domain shift and limited samples (\cite{fada2017}).

-A related challenge occurs when the training and test distributions differ, which is known variously as covariate or domain shift.
-In this scenario, a classifier which performs well on the training distribution may not generalize well to the test distribution.
-This problem is quite common in real-world systems, where obtaining labelled data from the test distribution is difficult.
-Domain adaptation seeks to solve this problem by using a small amount of labelled or unlabelled data from the target domain to adapt a function which is learned over the source domain.
-A survey is provided in \citet{kouw2018introduction}.

-A specific type of domain adaptation that arises when training with synthetic data is known as the synthetic-to-real gap.
-One approach is simply to produce more realistic images, however this is often not feasible.
-Within the domain adaptation literature, domain randomization was proposed for training synthetic data on randomized domains, including synthetic domains \citep{johnson2016driving,tobin2017domain, tremblay2018training} or completely unrelated real world domains \citep{torres2019effortless}.
-Another body of work exploits generative adversarial networks \citep{goodfellow2014generative} to generate adversarial domains \citep{hoffman2017cycada, liu2017unsupervised, shrivastava2016learning, taigman2016unsupervised}.

-In comparison to the approaches above, we present a novel approach which is able to learn how to classify real world objects using only a single synthetic image of each object class---without any pretraining or fine-tuning on additional data.
-We argue that, for classes of problems for which our approach is appropriate, this approach affords us a great deal of control over what the model learns, and sidesteps entirely issues of data provenance and integrity.